olderdissen/pdf-api/readme.md

 ## example ##

-see **pdf-api-test.php** for a working example. more examples can be found in manual-pages of **pdflib**. keep in mind that some functions may work different than in the original **pdflib**.
+see **pdf-api-test.php** for a working example. more examples can be found in manual-pages of **PDFlib**. keep in mind that some functions may work different than in the original **PDFlib**.

 ## requirements ##

-there are no special requirements to run this script except php. it could be useful to have **convert** installed for more image support.
+there are no special requirements to run this script except php's builtin functions **gzcompress** and **gzuncompress**. it could be useful to have **convert** installed for additional image support.

 ## note ##